1

 density=False,

-cumulative=-1) # CCDF rather than CDF.
+cumulative=-1, # CCDF rather than CDF.

 ax.set_ylabel("Num.
 Entries")

-ax.set_title("Distribution of Archive Objective Values")
+ax.set_title("Distribution of Archive Objectives")

 fig.savefig(filename)